Hyderabad Cricket Association: History

 Venkatapathy Raju, VVS Laxman, Pragyan Ojha, Ambati Rayudu, Hanuma Vihari, etc., the Hyderabad Cricket Association blossomed into an effective governing body and nurtured the sport of cricket efficiently within its domain by creating ample vistas for cricketers and their dreams of national & international glory.

 In September 2019, Mohammad Azharuddin elected as the President of Hyderabad Cricket Association.

+In July 2025, HCA President A. Jagan Mohan Rao and four officials were arrested by Telangana’s CID over an IPL 2025 ticketing scandal.
+They faced charges including forgery, misappropriation, criminal breach of trust, and cheating.
+Sunrisers Hyderabad accused them of coercion and blackmail for extra complimentary tickets, violating agreements.
+The case remains under investigation.

-Home Stadium
+Home stadium

 HCA's previous home ground was the Lal Bahadur Shastri Stadium in the Fateh Maidan sports complex at Basheerbagh in central Hyderabad.
 The ground belonged to the Sports Authority of Telangana State, and HCA had limited operating autonomy there.
 Moreover, due to its small size, it was known as a high-scoring ground and so Hyderabad was not considered for many high-profile cricket matches in India.

 In 2003, the proposal for a new stadium was submitted by HCA to the government of Andhra Pradesh.
 The government identified a large piece of land suitable for the project at Uppal.
 By 2005, when most of the stadium was built, it was ready to host its first ODI Match between India and South Africa.
 The stadium was named in the memory of former Prime Minister Rajiv Gandhi.

-There are allegations that it is the most corrupted cricket association,this allegations are made by ambati rayadu in nov 2019.
+In November 2019, Indian cricketer Ambati Rayudu accused HCA of "rampant corruption and politics in selection of teams" and declined to play for the team in that season's Ranji Trophy, following his recent deselection from the Indian national team.

 Telangana T20 Premier League

-HCA started Telangana T20 Premier League in December 2017 with launching of Kaka T20 tournament across the state.
+HCA started Telangana T20 League in December 2017 with launching of Kaka T20 tournament across the state.